StergiosCha/CoqLACL/README.md

 # CoqLACL
 This repository contains Coq files implementing type theoretical semantics for a number of natural language phenomena in Coq.
 The files have been compiled using Coq 8.5.
-The files are as follows:
+The files are as follow:

 MainCoq.v: This is the main file that includes a number of ideas developed using Luo's TTCS for natural language semantics.
 It includes the CNs as types idea, subtyping, Pustejovsky's book example formalized as a record type, dot.types, quantifiers, comparatatives and a simple model of tense among other things